The Story Behind the Most Beautiful Family Portraits

 “Never stop learning and embrace computer technology or latch on to others who do.” ~ Bill Barley

-As for me, I’d been studying the settings for the photo and didn’t share any of my misgivings.
+I’d been studying the settings for the photo and didn’t share any misgivings about how I’d pull off this first-time family photo shoot.

-When baby Addison was born on Oct 8th, we set a date for the photo.
-Bill and I checked the location on Dec 21st and took the picture on Dec 28th.
+When baby Addison was born on October 8th, we set a date for the photo.
+Bill and I checked the location on December 21st and took the picture on December 28th.
 As I took the photos, he rushed around the room, straightening ties, adjusting props, and moving the lights.
-It was an exciting event, and I learned that it takes two people for this work.
+It was an exciting event, and I learned it takes two people to do it properly: one to help set up and adjust lighting and one behind the camera.

 The second scene changed slightly as the family relaxed.
-By that time, Reagan was bored with winning and picked up a book as Dad Matthew played the guitar.
-Grandson Cooper started reaching for his Papa, who’s now playing Monopoly.
+By then, Reagan was bored with winning and picked up a book as Dad Matthew played the guitar.
+Grandson Cooper started reaching for his Papa, who was now playing Monopoly.
 Dad Alex swooped the toddler up in the air to get his attention.
-His head came close to the ceiling fan, and you can see the alarm in Grandma Jennifer’s face, holding the baby.
+His head came very close to the ceiling fan, and you could see the alarm on Grandma Jennifer’s face, who was holding the baby.

-Jennifer shouted, “Watch out for the fan!”
+“Watch out for the fan, she shouted!”
 Everyone looked at Cooper, and Mr. Barley called, “Snap the picture!”
 Capturing this unplanned moment would create one of the most beautiful family portraits ever!

 See more of Marie’s Portraits at Travel Notes and Storytelling Gallery.